adaviding/morpe/README.md

 Ing, AD (2014) MoRPE:  A Probabilistic Classifier.  *GitHub*.  doi:10.5281/zenodo.13235.
 Retrieved from https://github.com/adaviding/Morpe/releases/tag/0.1.

 #Recommended Usage
-MoRPE is one of the best classifiers available in the public domain (perhaps the best).
+MoRPE is one of the best classifiers available in the public domain (perhaps *the* best).
 However, this does not mean that it can be applied blindly to any data set.
 Before MoRPE is applied, the analyst must design a feature space that minimizes category fragmentation (as discussed in the paper).
 This means that the analyst must spend time visualizing the data in many possible feature spaces, and carefully select the set of features that appears to minimize fragmentation.
 The analyst doesn't need to be perfect, but they should make a decent effort and then MoRPE will handle the rest (as it is designed to do).

 MoRPE is intended for scenarios where you have at least a few hundred samples per category, and where the number of categories is relatively small (between 2 and 10).
+MoRPE works best for 2-category problems (where it has the fewest free parameters for a constant polynomial rank).
+If MoRPE has H parameters for the 2-category problem, it has M*H parameters for the M-category problem where M > 2 (for a constant polynomial rank).

+MoRPE approximates the optimal classifier when category fragmentation is low, and when irrelevant dimensions are removed from the feature space (as discussed in the paper).

 #Software Releases
 I am planning to provide this software in multiple programming languages.
 Keep in mind...
 I can only work on this project in my spare time, and I don't have much spare time.
+It's funny how "work" prevents us from creating stuff that is economically valuable.

 ##C++
 Not ready.